Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

+When $a=2$, we will prove that, with the single exception in the proposition, $H$ must satisfy one of a number of conditions, each of which implies strong imprimitivity.

-When $a=2$, there are $106$ conspicuous sets of composition factors for $\Vmin\downarrow_H$, but fifty of these have no corresponding set of composition factors for $L(G)$, so can be ignored.
-None of the $106$ sets is definable over $\F_5$, so if $H$ stabilizes a line on $L(G)$ or a $2$-space on $\Vmin$ then we are done.
-Removing those sets of factors with non-positive $2_i$-pressure (and at least one $2_i$) leaves eighteen, nine up to field automorphism of $H$.
-Exactly one of these has two possible sets of composition factors on $L(G)$, one of which has a single trivial and a single $8$-dimensional, so that second option will be ignored as having pressure $0$.
-Of the other eight, which all have a unique corresponding set of composition factors on $L(G)$, three have non-positive pressure and trivial factors, so that leaves us with six conspicuous sets of composition factors on $\Vmin$.
-Up to field automorphism of $H$, these are
+There are $106$ conspicuous sets of composition factors for $M(E_7)\downarrow_H$, but fifty of these have no corresponding set of composition factors for $L(E_7)$ (see (\ref{li:strata}) from Chapter \ref{ch:strategy}), so can be ignored.
+If $H$ stabilizes a line on $L(E_7)$ or a $2$-space on $M(E_7)$ then $H$ is strongly imprimitive by Propositions \ref{prop:fixlineonLG} or \ref{prop:fix2spaceonMG} respectively.
+Thus we may exclude those sets of factors with non-positive $2_i$-pressure (and at least one $2_i$) by Lemma \ref{lem:pressure}.
+This leaves eighteen sets of factors, nine up to field automorphism of $H$.

+Exactly one of these has two possible sets of composition factors on $L(E_7)$, one of which has a single trivial and a single $8$-dimensional, so that second option will be ignored as having pressure $0$ on $L(E_7)$.
+Of the other eight, which all have a unique corresponding set of composition factors on $L(E_7)$, three have non-positive pressure and trivial factors, so $H$ stabilizes a line on $L(E_7)$.

+This leaves six conspicuous sets of composition factors on $M(E_7)$ up to field automorphism.
+These are